FooJenHan/Orbital/README.md

 To improve load times for searching, we refactored the searching process.
 The combined search queries are sent to the back-end whenever there are changes detected in any of the search boxes.
 All the querying of data and filtering is done in the back-end before the data is sent back to the front-end, and the table entries are updated.

 However, we realised that some queries will still result in large amounts of data being sent over to the front-end, which can still cause long loading times.
 We thus improved this by adding pagination to the main page’s table, so that not all the table entries need to be rendered at once.
-This also helped improve the UX, as the user will only have to click on the pagination arrows or page numbers to maneuver between different sections of the data, instead of scrolling through a large amount of entries
+Buttons to skip forward and backward by 10 pages, and to go to the first and last pages are also implemented for easier navigation throughout the pages.
+This helped improve the UX, as the user will only have to click on the pagination arrows or page numbers to maneuver between different sections of the data, instead of scrolling through a large amount of entries.

 #### 3) Page reloading for addition & deletion